 I got to know about The Exploratory through a friend of mine, Madam Rebecca Gariba.
 I joined the club after my friend introduced me to Connie as a science enthusiast.
 I had already started a science club in my school and this I believe confirmed how passionate I am about science.
 I later invited Connie to see some of the activities of my science club, she later invited me to one of the teacher training workshops and that is how it started.

 How long have you been with The Exploratory and what is the size of your club?

 It’s been exactly six (6) years since I joined The Exploratory [in its evolution].
 I have about 50 Explorers in my club now, of which about 90% are girls.

 I presume you must be one of the earliest club facilitators The Exploratory ever involved.
 Looking back, how would you describe the club then and now?

 Honestly, The Exploratory is the best club I have ever worked with in terms of training, activities, competitions and sponsorship.
 Actually six years ago The Exploratory was doing a great job but now the organization is doing marvelously well!

-I also believe you have had the opportunity to attend quite a number of the August Teachers Training workshop, has it had any positive impact on you as a teacher?
+You have had the opportunity to attend quite a number of the August Teachers Training workshops.
+What has their impact been on you as a teacher?